ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Repurposing the Encapsulation Format {#repurposing}

 The encrypted payload of an Oblivious HTTP request and response is a binary HTTP message
 {{BINARY}}.
-The client and Oblivious Gateway Resource agree on this encrypted payload type by specifying the media type "message/bhttp" in the HPKE info string and HPKE export context string for request and response encryption, respectively.
+The client and oblivious gateway resource agree on this encrypted payload type by specifying the media type "message/bhttp" in the HPKE info string and HPKE export context string for request and response encryption, respectively.